BradBalderson/DNACipher/README.md

     rs6657823       0.774   1       24890003        G       A       0.138   0.00593 0.020636                                0.11125903931710739
     rs6663476       0.539   1       24890041        C       T       0.831   -0.012048       0.019613

-***3.1 Stratifying the variants at the RUNX3 T1D GWAS loci into the the common, rare, background variants and other variants***
+***3.1 🤹‍Stratifying the variants at the RUNX3 T1D GWAS loci into the the common, rare, background variants and other variants***

     dnacipher stratify-variants --help